 The Mohawk College Research Ethics Board (MCREB) reviews ethics applications to ensure research studies meet the highest ethical standards of research involving human participants in accordance with Mohawk College’s Ethical Conduct in Research Involving Human Participants Policy PDF and the most current version of the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans PDF.
 All research involving Mohawk College staff, students and Faculty, or their data, must be reviewed by the research ethics board whether occurring at the college or off site.

 Please contact the reb.coordinator [at] mohawkcollege.ca (MCREB Coordinator )if you have any questions.

-Throughout the academic year, the REB meets face-to-face twice a semester with electronic reviews occurring for minimal risk studies between meetings and throughout the summer.
+Throughout the academic year, the REB meets face-to-face once a month with electronic reviews occurring for minimal risk studies in December/January and throughout the summer.